zanedr/front-end-submissions-public/1608/1_module/game-time/template.md

 # Functional Expectations

-4 - Application is fully playable and exceeds the expecations set by instructors 3 - Application is fully playable without crashes or bugs 2 - Application has some missing functionality but no crashes 1 - Application crashes during normal usage
+4 - Application is fully playable and exceeds the expectations set by instructors 3 - Application is fully playable without crashes or bugs 2 - Application has some missing functionality but no crashes 1 - Application crashes during normal usage